Mike Harmon (politician): 2023 Kentucky gubernatorial Republican primary

-He is running in the 2023 Kentucky gubernatorial Republican primary, against a number of Kentucky Republicans, including former U.S. Ambassador to the United Nations Kelly Craft, state Attorney General Daniel Cameron, and state Agriculture Commissioner Ryan Quarles.
+Harmon ran in the 2023 Kentucky gubernatorial Republican primary, against a number of Kentucky Republicans, including former U.S. Ambassador to the United Nations Kelly Craft, state Attorney General Daniel Cameron, and state Agriculture Commissioner Ryan Quarles.

 As of the end of the third quarter of 2022, he had cash on hand amounting to $31,000 for his campaign, less than the amounts of cash on hand of each of his opponents.
 In the fourth quarter of 2022 his campaign raised $3,800, ending with $26,000 on hand.
 In a January 2023 poll he received support from 5% of respondents.
+He lost the Republican primary to Kentucky Attorney General Daniel Cameron.